-All students must complete the requirements for at least one minor offered at Jefferson.
-The student must achieve a minimum grade of "C" in all HSC courses (HSC prefix), PBH 355, and HCM 301.
-The student must complete two semesters of Service Learning in Community Health.
-The student must also complete a minimum of 25% of the Health Sciences program of study at Jefferson.
+All students must complete the requirements for at least one minor offered at Jefferson College.
+The student must achieve a minimum grade of "C" in all HSC and PBH courses along with all courses required for the minor.
+The student must complete two semesters of Service Learning in Community Health or complete the Health Sciences Capstone Project.
+The student must also complete a minimum of 25% of the Health Sciences program of study at Jefferson College.